How to improve written communication skills in the workplace

 Some reasons that come to mind are that the writer doesn’t:

-• speak the language natively and/or does not understand the subtleties
+- speak the language natively and/or do not understand the subtleties

-Sometimes, whoever is communicating in writing has the goal of getting their thoughts out instead of influencing or communicating well with the recipient.
+Sometimes, whoever is communicating in writing aims to get their thoughts out instead of influencing or communicating well with the recipient.

 Think of when people rant online.
 Is their point really to share something valuable?
 Or are they just venting?